Class of 2017

 - Hometown: Nutley, NJ

-Maddie worked at Brigham & Women's Hospital during summer 2016 as an undergraduate researcher for Harvard Medical School's Orthopedic Trauma Initiative.
-In this role, she experienced clinical shadowing time in both the operating room and general clinical rounds.
+Maddie worked at Harvard’s Brigham & Women's Hospital during the summer of 2016 as an undergraduate research intern for Harvard Medical School's Orthopedic Trauma Initiative.
+In this role, she shadowed clinicians in both the operating room and general rounds.
 She also enhanced her research skills.

 - Areas of Study: Management Consulting; Peace Studies